Ganesha Chaturthi is the Hindu festival celebrated on the birthday (rebirth) of Lord Ganesha, the son of Shiva and Parvati.

 Across India scores of pandals are decorated for Ganpati festival.
 Flowers being the main product of the decoation.
 Roses, Gerberas, Orchids are the most common used flowers for this decoration.
 Flower decoration for these 10 days go into lakhs of rupees at certain locations where the Idols are over 20 – 30 ft tall.

-We at May Flower do a lot of decoration for Ganpati Festival and we also do some pandals at no charge as a way of an offering to the God.
-Decorations include trucks, cars, raths that carry Ganpati for Visarjan Some of our decoration pictures can be found at the bottom of this article.
+We at May Flower do a lot of decoration for Ganpati Festival.
+Beside online flower delivery service to our customer, we also do some pandals at no charge as a way of an offering to the God.
+Decorations include trucks, cars, raths that carry Ganpati for Visarjan.
+Some of our decoration pictures can be found at the bottom of this article.